rudresh051/Software-Testing-Resources/Misc/Talks/2025_25_02_QA_Podcast.md

 * Make a list of companies and follow those pages where you want to target.
 * Last way is start asking for referrals and follow up.
     * It's all about sales in the market

+## How important is to include numbers in the CV?

+* 2 reasons - Either Saving or growing business in the interview
+* Sprint target, velocity, sprint closure, deliverability, budgeting - connect with seniors
+* Confluence - Find all the numbers

+## How to explain the numbers which we put in our CV in interviews?